Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Introduction

 The rest of the paper is organized as follows.
 In the main part of the text (MT) we emphasize the conceptual aspects of the work.
-The details of the calculations can be found in three extended Appendices.
-To make the paper self-contained, technical aspects of general character are presented in the Supplementary Material (SM).
+The details of the calculations can be found in four extended Appendices.
+To make the paper self-contained, technical aspects of general character are presented in the Appendix \ref{appendixA}.